pce-uw-jscript400/w3-mongo/readme.md

 * **Question:** Where does `String` and `Number` come from?

 * **Your Answer:**
+String and Number are required to be specified for what type of data is being stored in the schema.
 ---

 - [ ] Merge the following into your schema: